DaveyvanTilburg/AdaptableMapper/README.md

  * Add formatting for Dates, included as a formatter for SetValue implementations
  * Add formatting for Numbers, included as a formatter for SetValue implementations
  * Extend MappingScopeComposite with a slot for Condition
- * GetValueStaticTraversal (Hardcodes a value to get)
+ * GetValueStaticTraversal (Softcodes a value to get)
+ * Add DictionaryReplaceValueMutation (Softcodes a list of values to replace in a value)

 Current plans:
- * XXXSetValueDictionary (list of key values, of value on path == key, then write value)

 Future plans:
  * Introduce new module : Conditions